-Each type of Aptitude has a numerical Rating from -5.
-This is represents where the character's own ability falls relative to the baseline for people in that genre, time, and place.
-Ratings are a zero-sum game; for every +1 in an Aptitude, the character must have a -1 in something else.
+Each ability has a numerical Rating from +5 to -5.
+This represents where the character's ability falls relative to the baseline for people in that genre, time, and place.
+Ratings are a zero-sum game; for every +1, the character must have a -1 in something else.